lupyuen/lupyuen.github.io/src/tinyemu.md

 _What happens when we run this?_

-Now we see NuttX booting OK on TinyEMU!
+We see NuttX booting OK on TinyEMU!
 (Later we'll fix the NuttX Shell)

 ```bash
 $ temu nuttx.cfg